 There’s a reason olive oil used to be a reward to the Olympians—it’s valuable benefits are a gift to your health!
 Extra virgin olive oil has been cold-pressed from olives and it extremely useful in savory cooking.
 Filled with monounsaturated fats, EVOO is linked to helping reduce the risk of heart disease and may even help in fighting cancer.
 This kind of fat has also been seen to encourage weight loss by breaking down belly fat.

 Eggs have an endless list of good-for-you health properties and can go with just about anything.
-And don't fall for the 'egg-whites only' option anymore.
+And don’t fall for the ‘egg-whites only’ option anymore.
 Research has proven that the taboo of eating the yolk is no longer because the yolk is actually the best part of the egg and its choline will aid weight loss.
-Make an omelet or bake up some egg muffins to grab on the go.
-You'll get a healthy dose of protein and get in some of that good cholesterol.
-And eggs aren't just for breakfast, check out these 10 Awesome Egg Dishes to Make For Dinner!
+Make an omelet, whip up a delicious egg dish for dinner, or bake up some egg muffins to grab on the go.
+You’ll get a healthy dose of protein and get in some of that good cholesterol.

 Similar to Greek yogurt, skyr is Icelandic yogurt, but it has a thicker consistency and even more protein than Greek yogurt!
 This yogurt is strained an extra time and uses an extra cup of milk to get its great texture and bold flavor.
-Try Siggi's, which uses only natural ingredients like agave and fruit with milk from grass-fed cows and none of those artificial thickeners.
+Try Siggi’s, which uses only natural ingredients like agave and fruit with milk from grass-fed cows and none of those artificial thickeners.
 Use a dollop on your soup or sprinkle in some of those chia seeds we talk so highly of.
-It's sure to make your belly happy, as well as your tastebuds.
-And to discover more types of yogurt, be sure to check out The 10 Types of Yogurt You Need to Know About.
+It’s sure to make your belly happy, as well as your taste buds.

 Whether grilled, baked or seared, chicken is an awesome protein to eat to fill you up without filling you out.
 Chicken has a light flavor on its own, but adding spices and seasonings means you can really make it your own masterpiece.
 Top a salad for lunch or make an entire dish by pairing it with a side of roasted veggies.
-To see how to get the most bang for your cluck, er, buck, check out 5 Rules For Buying The Healthiest Chicken!
+To see how to get the most bang for your cluck, er, buck, follow these 5 rules for buying the healthiest chicken!

 FOOD TO AVOID

-The list of "Mediterranean" foods to steer clear of could go on for pages, with most of them being the packaged, processed, store-bought items that are loaded with additives.
-For a list of food and drinks to avoid when you're on the Mediterranean Diet or if you're just looking to stay away from weight gain and risk of disease, check out The 50 Unhealthiest Foods on the Planet!
+The list of Mediterranean diet foods to steer clear of could go on for pages, with most of them being the packaged, processed, store-bought items that are loaded with additives.
+For a list of food and drinks to avoid when you’re on the Mediterranean Diet or if you’re just looking to stay away from weight gain and risk of disease, check out the 50 unhealthiest foods on the planet!